ADALabUCSD/cerebro-system/docs/index.md

 layout: default
 ---

-``Cerebro`` is a resource-efficient model selection system for deep learning.
+``Cerebro`` is a data system for optimized deep learning model selection.

 Installation